nmicht/node-create/template/README.md

 ## Usage

-I reccomend using an optimized build matching your Node.js environment version, otherwise, the standard `require` would work just fine.
+I recommend using an optimized build matching your Node.js environment version, otherwise, the standard `require` would work just fine.

 ```js
 /*